shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-8-26.md

 ---
 title: Yield Analytics 8.26
-description: In this page, learn about feature enhancements in Order Line Visibility Page.
+description: In this page, learn about updates to Order Line Visibility page that improves performance.
 ms.date: 10/28/2023
 ms.custom: yield-analytics-ui
 ---